• Skip to main content

 Short Track Examination Preparation Program

-The Radiologic Imaging Sciences Short Track Examination Preparation Program is available for technologists who are eligible for certification and registration with the American Registry of Radiologic Technologists and who also wish to prepare for a specialty examination.
+The Radiologic Imaging Science Short Track Examination Preparation Program is a non-degree program designed for technologists who are eligible for certification and registration through the American Registry of Radiologic Technologists and who wish to prepare for a specialty certification examination.

 Program Enrollment

-The online degree advancement program can admit students during the fall, spring or summer semesters.
+The online degree advancement program admits students in the fall, spring, and summer semesters.

 Licensure and Certification